openedx/edx-documentation/en_us/developers/source/conventions/accessibility.rst

 * `JAWS <http://www.freedomscientific.com/Downloads/ProductDemos>`_ is a screen
   reader for Windows.
 It is a commercial product but free to use in a limited-time demo mode.

+* `Narrator <https://support.microsoft.com/en-us/help/22798/windows-10-complete-guide-to-narrator>`_ is a free, built-in screen reader for Windows.

+.. note:: VoiceOver, NVDA, and Narrator can be configured to speak any text on screen on mouse hover.